ikerberistain/W365/README.md

 # W365 Scripts - W365FrontlineCPCPowerStatus

-"W365FrontlineCPCPowerStatus" is a simple PowerShell script has been designed for Cloud PC Frontline adoption during the Preview phase.
+"W365FrontlineCPCPowerStatus" is a simple PowerShell script that has been designed for Cloud PC Frontline adoption during the Preview phase.

 Having a clear understanding of the Frontline CPCs' status is crucial for effectively managing a complex environment on a large scale, and this script showcases how this can be achieved.